-Interoperability is an ongoing pursuit to improve your existing state of affairs.
-It is certainly not a once and done thing.
+Interoperability is an ongoing pursuit to improve your ability to receive and send usable data.
+It is not a once and done thing.
 Healthcare IT News also underlines this view of Healthcare IT Interoperability.
 In a paper by the ONC "A 10-Year Vision to Achieve an Interoperable Health IT Infrastructure they outline a plan for an interoperable healthcare ecosystem.

-You are never completely done.
-It is an ongoing pursuit and an IT and business architectural goal is ongoing and continually self-improving.
+It is an ongoing pursuit of increased interoperability and an IT and business architectural goal is ongoing and continually self-improving.
 In order to start achieving increased interoperability, you have to assess honestly where you stand now and where you want to go.

 Where to start

-In an enterprise or a single hospital system, one should start with an inventory of business processes, data models, software systems, databases, data standards in use, reference data files, and business partners.
+In an enterprise or a single hospital system, one should start with an inventory of business processes, software systems, databases, data standards in use,, reference data files and business partners.